Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 Before using OptimoRoute, Hardie’s Fresh Foods struggled with maximizing the capacity of their fleet.
 After making the switch, more efficient planning and route optimization helped them improve their delivery capacity by 14% — an extra 330 loads every single day.

-The new tools and planning process allows them to handle higher demand without increasing their fleet or workforce.
+The new functionality and planning process allows them to handle higher demand without increasing their fleet or workforce.

 No more manual number crunching is necessary for mapping out the most efficient delivery route or picking the right truck and driver for a load.